nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `showrelated [i/ID][n/NAME]`

 ### Open on Last State
 With every change to the command input, NetConnect saves and updates the command input in a separate file.
 When the app closes and is opened again, the last command present before closure will be retrieved from the separate file and input into the command field (if any).
 This way, you never have to worry about losing progress!

 ### Export Current View to CSV File
 Retrieve information on a group of profiles at once with this function!
-This can be useful for consolidating all the emails or contact number at once
-, or to share information with third parties.
+This can be useful for consolidating all the emails or contact number at once, or to share information with third parties.

-**To export all profiles in the address book to a CSV file:**
-Step 1: `list`
-Step 2: `export`
+**To export all profiles in the address book to a CSV file:** Step 1: `list` Step 2: `export`
 * The `list` command in the first step is to pull all profiles into the current view.

-**To export a specific group of profiles to a CSV file:**
-Step 1: `find [KEYWORD]` or any other function that filters the profiles.
+**To export a specific group of profiles to a CSV file:** Step 1: `find [KEYWORD]` or any other function that filters the profiles.
 Step 2: `export`
 * The first step is to filter the profiles you want to export into the current view.

 ### Never Miss a Birthday!
 Celebrate your employees' birthdays to show that you care.
 NetConnect will remind you of the birthdays of your employees, so you never have to miss a birthday again!

 ### Exiting the program : `exit`